 We do NOT guarantee any product mentioned here to actually be under $200 at the time of purchase

-#1 Alera Elusion Series Mesh – Office Chair
+#1.
+Alera Elusion Series Mesh – Best Office Chair For Posture

-Free floating or infinite locking), and a contoured seat cushion allows for the best posture while minimizing the pressure on the legs.
+One option is the Free-floating or infinite locking), and the other is a contoured seat cushion allows for the best posture while minimizing the pressure on the legs.

 The chair also has fully adjustable armrests, allowing for maximum ergonomic positioning.